U.S. Airlines Have Begun Banning Emotional Support Animals

 As more airlines announce rule changes, Daily Paws will update this list.

-The Seattle-based airline announced last week that it will no longer allow ESAs on its planes beginning Monday (Jan.
+The Seattle-based airline announced in early January that it will no longer allow ESAs on its planes beginning Monday (Jan.
 11).
 Instead, only trained service dogs will be allowed to fly with their owners in the cabin.

 Passengers who've booked travel with an ESA before Monday will be able to fly with them through February, assuming they book their travel before Jan.
 11.